The Great American Bash (2005): Storylines

 The main event at The Great American Bash was a standard wrestling match for the World Heavyweight Championship, in which Batista defended the championship against John "Bradshaw" Layfield (JBL).
-The buildup to the match began when WWE Champion John Cena was drafted to the Raw brand, taking the title with him and leaving SmackDown! without a top-tier championship.
-General Manager Theodore Long announced a match between six wrestlers for a new top-tier SmackDown! championship.
+The buildup to the match began when John Cena, then the WWE Champion, was drafted to the Raw brand, taking the title with him and leaving SmackDown! without a world championship.
+SmackDown! general manager Theodore Long announced a match between six wrestlers for a new SmackDown! world championship.
 On the June 30 episode of SmackDown!, the match took place between JBL, Chris Benoit, Christian, Booker T, Muhammad Hassan, and The Undertaker.
-JBL was victorious in the match, but Long announced that he was still not the champion.
-Instead he had won the right to a match against the World Heavyweight Champion, Batista, who was SmackDown!'s final 2005 draft pick, making the World Heavyweight Championship exclusive to SmackDown!.
+JBL was victorious in the match, but Long announced that he was not the champion.
+Instead, he had won the right to a match against the World Heavyweight Champion, Batista, who was SmackDown!'s final 2005 draft pick, making the World Heavyweight Championship exclusive to SmackDown!.
 On the July 14 episode of SmackDown!, Batista defeated Orlando Jordan in a singles match after performing a Batista Bomb.
 After the match, JBL successfully attacked Batista by executing a Clothesline From Hell.
 The following week on SmackDown!, JBL, who was accompanied by Jordan, threw himself a celebration party with the belief that he had already won the World Heavyweight Championship.
 Batista appeared, and as JBL fled the scene, performed a spinebuster on Jordan.

 The event also featured a feud between Rey Mysterio and Eddie Guerrero.
 At the No Way Out event, Guerrero and Mysterio won the WWE Tag Team Championship from the Basham Brothers.
 After Guerrero and Mysterio lost the championship, Guerrero then began to portray a villainous character, turning on Mysterio in the process.
 At WrestleMania, Mysterio defeated Guerrero in a standard match.
 On the April 21 episode of SmackDown!, MNM (Johnny Nitro and Joey Mercury) defeated Mysterio and Guerrero to win the tag team championship.
 On the April 28 episode of SmackDown!, Guerrero and Mysterio faced MNM in a rematch for the title, but MNM retained them after pinning Mysterio for the win.
 At Judgment Day, Mysterio defeated Guerrero by disqualification, and on the June 30 episode of SmackDown!, the rivalry between Guerrero and Mysterio continued when Guerrero threatened to reveal a secret concerning Mysterio's son Dominik.
 Both the Mysterio and Guerrero families continued to beg Guerrero to not reveal the secret.
 A match was made between Mysterio and Guerrero for The Great American Bash, where if Mysterio won, Guerrero could not reveal the secret, but if Guerrero won, he would be able to reveal the secret on live television.

 The third predominant feud prior to the event was between Chris Benoit and Orlando Jordan for the WWE United States Championship.
 On the July 7 edition of SmackDown!, Benoit defeated Booker T in a match to become the #1 contender for the title.
 Long granted Benoit a match against Jordan for The Great American Bash.